The Basics on How to Become a Nurse Educator

-According to the Bureau of Labor Statistics, if you are going to teach at a 4 year institution than it is likely you will need either a master’s degree (you can find an MSN with no GRE requirements) or a Ph.D. [iv] According to O*NET 52% of Nursing instructors have at least a master’s degree, while 37% have a Ph.D.
+According to the Bureau of Labor Statistics, if you are going to teach at a 4-year institution, then it is likely you will need either a master’s degree (you can find an MSN with no GRE requirements) or a Ph.D.
+According to O*NET, 50% of nursing instructors have at least a master’s degree, while 36% have a doctoral degree.

 A Nurse Educator's Salary Potential

 - Lowest 10th%

 |STATES||2019 ANNUAL MEAN WAGE||NUMBER OF JOBS|